jappeace/reflex-server/Readme.md

 #### Reconfigure remotes
 ```
-git remote add template git@github.com:jappeace/haskell-template-project.git
+git remote add reflex-server git@github.com:jappeace/haskell-reflex-server-project.git
 git remote set-url origin git@github.com:YOUR-ORG-OR-USER-NAME/new-project.git
 ```

-We can get template updates like this if we want to by doing `git pull template`.
+We can get reflex-server updates like this if we want to by doing `git pull reflex-server`.
 There will be a large amount of conflicts, but the merge commit should solve them permanently.

 #### Readme